eoinkelly/notes/floating-point-numbers.md

 20 * 10^-2

 ### 1.m mantissa representation

 we interpret the mantissa (significand) bits as all being to the right of the point with an assumed (binary) 1 on the left of the point.
 This is called `1.m` representation.

-Any binary number that isn't 0 has a 1 somewhere so we can always make `1.m` representaiton work by choosing the exponent so the left-most 1 in the binary number is on the LHS of the point.
+Any binary number that isn't 0 has a 1 somewhere so we can always make `1.m` representation work by choosing the exponent so the left-most 1 in the binary number is on the LHS of the point.

 Basically the significands most significant bit is assumed to be 1 and is not included